-There are a variety of gas string trimmers on the market, the most noticeable difference being their overall design.
-They are sold as either a straight shaft or curved shaft model, and depending on what you need your trimmer for specifically, your overall decision is going to be based upon versatility and personal comfort.
+There are a variety of string trimmers on the market, including electric models and gas, the most noticeable difference being their overall design.
+They are sold as either a straight shaft or curved shaft model, and depending on what you need your trimmer for specifically, your overall decision is going to be based on versatility and personal comfort.

 So which is best for you?
 Read on for a detailed breakdown of the string trimmer straight vs curved model showdown!